canonical/openthread-border-router-snap/README.md

 OpenThread Border Router is a Thread border router for POSIX-based platforms.

 This is a snap packaging of OpenThread Border Router.
-The snap packaging makes it easy to setup and run the OpenThread Border Router.
+The snap packaging makes it easy to setup and run the OpenThread Border Router on Linux.

 The snap is **NOT SUPPORTED** by the OpenThread Border Router community.

 OpenThread Border Router source code: https://github.com/openthread/ot-br-posix

-## Snap Build and Installation
+## Build and Install
 Execute the following command from the top-level directory of this repo:
 ```bash
 snapcraft -v